aeternity/protocol/specification/node/api/mining_api_usage.md

 implemented.

-NOTE: The "info" field is added as a mandatory field from the 2.0 release of the æternity node.
+NOTE: The "info" field is added as a mandatory field from the 2.0 release of the aeternity node.

 ### Miner